Contact Us

 Fixed Capacitor Symbols & Substrate Matching

 A fixed capacitor maintains a constant capacitance value.
-In schematics, these utilize the standard non-polarized symbols.
-Engineers frequently deploy them for high-frequency decoupling, signal filtering, and DC blocking.
+In schematics, these utilize the standard non-polarized symbols (two parallel lines).
+Hardware engineers frequently deploy them for high-frequency decoupling, signal filtering, and DC blocking across various PCB substrates.

 1. Ceramic Capacitors (Disc and MLCC)